Patient information: Rabies (Beyond the Basics)

 Rabies is still quite common in many developing countries.
 When traveling to countries where rabies is more common, you should avoid approaching and touching all wild and domestic animals.
 If you are bitten or scratched, you should wash the area immediately and seek expert advice about the need for post-exposure prophylaxis.

 In developing countries, the availability and type of rabies vaccine and immune globulin varies considerably.
-If a person has a high risk exposure to rabies, he or she should consult with a reliable source of information for care.
+If a person has a high risk exposure to rabies, he or she should consult with a reliable source of information and care.

-It is important to know that having pre-exposure rabies vaccination does not eliminate the need for future vaccination if you are bitten.
+It is important to know that having pre-exposure rabies vaccination does not eliminate the need for additional vaccination if you are bitten.
 If you have had the rabies vaccine previously and are bitten or scratched by a rabid animal, you need two doses of rabies vaccine, on days zero and three; no rabies immune globulin is needed.
 (See "Patient information: Vaccines for travel (The Basics)".)

 ADVICE REGARDING SPECIFIC ANIMALS AND RABIES